On this page:

 13. Do industry internships need to be undertaken on a full-time basis?

 No. Industry internships can be undertaken on a part-time or full-time basis.
-To be eligible for the RTP internship weighting, both full-time and part-time internships must be a minimum of 3 calendar months in duration, comprising of at least 60 FTE days of engagement.
+To be eligible for the RTP industry internship weighting, both full-time and part-time internships must be a minimum of 3 calendar months in duration, comprising of at least 60 full-time equivalent (FTE) days of engagement.

 There can be no overlap in the recorded dates of attendance when multiple industry internships are undertaken.
-If a research doctorate student has undertaken multiple internships concurrently, HEPs should consider reporting the internship that meets the industry internship eligibility criteria set out in FAQ 1.
+If a research doctorate student has undertaken multiple internships concurrently, HEPs should consider reporting the internship that meets the industry internship eligibility criteria set out in FAQ 2.

-HEPs should continue to report HDR end-user engagement through TCSI element 593, and element 798 when it becomes available.
-FAQ 23 contains further information on the timing of reporting.
+HEPs should continue to report HDR end-user engagement through TCSI element 593, and element 798.

-15. Can research doctorate students still attend internships that do not meet the RTP internship weighting eligibility criteria?
+15. Can research doctorate students still attend internships that do not meet the RTP industry internship weighting eligibility criteria?

-If a HDR student undertakes multiple internships throughout their course, FAQ 14 contains further information on how this should be reported.
+If a student undertakes multiple internships throughout their course, FAQ 14 contains further information on how this should be reported.

-16. Can the RTP internship weighting apply to industry internships completed prior to the announcement of the RTP internship weighting?
+16. Can the RTP industry internship weighting apply to industry internships completed prior to the announcement of the RTP internship weighting?

-HEPs will need to obtain and report HDR end-user engagement data on all research doctorate students completing from 2022 under new TCSI reporting requirements, including those who may have reported internships under previous reporting arrangements.
-Refer to FAQ 24 for further information regarding ‘re-reporting’ past HDR end-user engagement data.
+HEPs need to obtain and report HDR end-user engagement data on all research doctorate students completing from 2022 under TCSI reporting requirements, including those who may have reported internships under previous reporting arrangements.

-17. Are industry internships that are unrelated to a student’s area of research eligible for the RTP internship weighting?
+17. Are industry internships that are unrelated to a student’s area of research eligible for the RTP industry internship weighting?

-No. Only internships that are related to a research doctorate student’s area of research are eligible for the RTP internship weighting.
+No. Only internships that are related to a research doctorate student’s area of research are eligible for the RTP industry internship weighting.

 18. How do I determine the first and last day of an internship?